qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Mailbox Endpoint

 This endpoint can be used to send and receive messages.
 The current address of the endpoint is returned in a "mbox"-member of the response of List connections or Get connection.

+### Manage References Endpoint

+This endpoint is deprecated.
+The current address of the endpoint is returned in the "manRef"-member of the response of List connections or Get connection.

 ### Node Create Endpoint